 When you cook and you need bacon (you always need bacon).
-Each dish needs different sizes of bacon, some need the bacon to be thickly sliced and other need thin and then again some needs small or big squares.
+Each dish needs different sizes of bacon, some need the bacon to be thickly sliced and others need thin, and then again some need small or big squares.

-When you have a good slab I the fridge you are able to fulfill each of those needs quick and easy with the right tools.
+When you have a good slab in the fridge you are able to fulfill each of those needs quick and easy with the right tools.

 Thick or thin slices of bacon